MadJobs/B3SPOKE/README.md

 ![Generative AI](https://img.shields.io/badge/Generative%20AI-Enabled-blueviolet)
 ![OpenLLM](https://img.shields.io/badge/OpenLLM-Integrated-blue)

-## 🚀 "Recruiters and Resume Writers Hate Him for This One Simple Trick!" 🚀
+## 🚀 "Recruiters and Resume Writers Hate This One Simple Trick!" 🚀

 ## Ever felt like crafting the perfect resume is like playing a high-stakes game of Mad Libs? 📝✨ Where you're carefully selecting words to fill in the blanks, hoping it magically aligns with what recruiters want to hear?